-InvesTT provides investors with Facilitation and Aftercare Services to assist throughout their investment decision-making process until the set-up of their operations in Trinidad and Tobago.
+Investor Services provides "first point of contact" Facilitation and Aftercare Services for all locally based investors (foreign affiliates and otherwise), throughout their investment decision-making process until the set-up of their operations in Trinidad and Tobago.
 InvesTT continues to provide these services even after the entities become operational.
 Investor Services works intimately with investors to provide reliable, timely facilitation and strategic interventions in an effort to continually reduce transaction times for the successful implementation of investment projects.
-The team's activities are guided by the following four (4) strategic objectives: